-In the normal course of business, the Company may from time to time be named as a party to various legal claims, actions and complaints, including matters involving securities, employment, intellectual property, effects from the use of therapeutics utilizing its technology, or others.
+In the normal course of business, the Company may from time to time be named as a party to various legal claims, actions and complaints, including matters involving securities, employment, intellectual property, arising from the use of therapeutics utilizing its technology, or others.
+We record a loss contingency reserve for a legal proceeding when we consider the potential loss probable and we can reasonably estimate the amount of the loss or determine a probable range of loss.
+We provide disclosure when we consider a loss reasonably possible or when we determine that a loss in excess of a reserve is reasonably possible.
+We provide an estimate of such reasonably possible losses or an aggregate range of such reasonably possible losses, unless we believe that such an estimate cannot be made.

 On September 15, 2020, REGENXBIO INC. ("RegenX") and the Trustees of the University of Pennsylvania filed a lawsuit against the Company and Sarepta Therapeutics Three, LLC (together, "Sarepta"), in the U.S. District Court for the District of Delaware.
 The plaintiffs assert patent infringement of U.S. Patent No. 10,526,617 ("the '617 Patent") under 35 U.S.C.§§ 271(a)-(c) based on Sarepta's alleged direct or indirect manufacture and use of cultured host cell technology to make adeno-associated virus ("AAV") gene therapy products, including SRP-9001.
 Specifically, the Complaint essentially includes the allegation that Sarepta's use, and the use by its contract manufacturers on its behalf, of a host cell containing a recombinant acid molecule that encodes a capsid protein having at least 95% amino acid identity to AAVrh10 infringes upon the '617 Patent asserted by RegenX.
 Plaintiffs seek injunctive relief, a judgment of infringement, an unspecified amount of damages that is no less than a reasonable royalty, a judgment of willful infringement, attorneys' fees and costs, and such other relief as the court deems just and proper.
 On November 4, 2020, Sarepta moved to dismiss the case pursuant to Federal Rule of Civil Procedure 12(b)(6) based on the Safe Harbor provision of non-infringement contained in 35 U.S.C. § 271(e)(1).
-On December 16, 2020, Sarepta and RegenX both filed requests for oral argument.
-The Court has not scheduled a date for the hearing.
-We are unable to provide an estimate of possible loss or range of possible loss.
+On October 5, 2021, the Court scheduled a hearing on Sarepta's motion to dismiss for December 2, 2021.